Complexity among the finitely generated subgroups of Thompson's group: Signatures

 \section{Signatures}

 In this section we expand on the notion of signature as defined in Section \ref{OscSig:sec} and prove several properties.
 We show that the signature \(\As\) of an \(A \in \Sgen\) completely encodes the marked isomorphism type of \(\gen{A}\).
 Moreover, we give a simple description of the family of all signatures.

-Before proving the main results, it will be helpful to define some terminology and prove some lemmas.
-If \(A \in \Sgen\), we refer to pair \((|A|,\sum_{i < j} o(a_i,a_j))\) as the \emph{complexity} of \(A\); the set of all complexities is ordered lexicographically.
-Observe that if \(A \in \Sgen\), then \(A \cut\) has strictly smaller complexity than \(A\).
+Before proving the main results, it will be helpful to define some terminology and prove some lemmas. \begin{defn} If \(A \in \Sgen\), the \emph{complexity of \(A\)} is the pair The set of all complexities is ordered lexicographically. \end{defn} Observe that if \(A \in \Sgen\), then \(A \cut\) has strictly smaller complexity than \(A\).
 In what follows, it is frequently useful to prove statements about the elements of \(\Scal\) by induction on their complexity.
 Theorem \ref{excision} allows us to remove extraneous bumps without changing the isomorphism type of the group which is generated.
 However if \(A\in \Sgen\) has extraneous bumps, Theorem \ref{excision} does not ensure the modified generating set remains in \(\Sgen\).
-The next two lemmas address this.
+This is addressed by Lemmas \ref{find_extraneous} and \ref{excise_inactive} below.